 Demographic Profile of Respondents

 The results obtained indicated that there was a higher percentage of males (60.9%) involved in the study than females (39.1%).
 This reflects a normal African tradition of households being led by males.
-Education-wise, the results show that most (64.4%) of the household heads involved in the study did not acquire formal education.
-Those that did so included primary school leavers (24.1%), those that went up to O-level education (8.1%), and those that went as far as A-level education or above (3.4%).
-Moreover, over a third of respondents were aged between 46 and 55 (39.1%), followed by those aged between 36 and 45 (25.3%), 55 and above (18.3%), and between 30 and 35 (17.2%).
-Overall, this finding suggests that almost all respondents had enough farming experience that might have enabled them to experience the need to access and use information for climate change adaptation.
+Education-wise, the results show that over to-thirds (64.4%) of the household heads involved in the study had not acquired formal education.
+Those that had some education included primary school leavers (24.1%), those that had attained O-level education were 8.1%, and those that had completed A-level education were above (3.4%).
+Moreover, over a third of the respondents were aged between 46 and 55 (39.1%), followed by those aged between 36 and 45 (25.3%), those who were 55 and above (18.3%), and between 30 and 35 (17.2%).
+Overall, these findings suggest that almost all respondents had enough farming experience that might have enabled them to feel the need to access and use information for climate change adaptation.
 Crop farming was the dominant livelihood source in the study area as acknowledged by 73% of the respondents.
 Again, this provided a virtuous platform for this study.
-Other sources of livelihoods were business 21.8%, Agro-pastoral 16.1%, casual labor 10.3%, and employment 4.6%.
+Other sources of livelihood were business 21.8%, agro-pastoral 16.1%, casual labour 10.3%, and employment 4.6%.

 Table 1: Demographic Profile of Respondents